pond/dnd/party_ripa/journals/campaign_7/act_2/part_24.md

 "That's the spirit!"

 Mynos asks to meditate with Francesc, since she doesn't sleep.
-They sit back to back as the twin moons set, but must head below once the sun rises - because we attack *at "night", once the sun is fully up*.
+They sit back to back, watching as the twin moons set.

-## Thorin's Athas druid grove (Outlands relative day 27 - after sun-up)
+## Thorin's Athas druid grove (still Outlands relative day 27 - after sun-up)

 The three of us cast off our Athas "disguises".
 We equip with our true armour and weaponry.
 The sight of all that metal raises spirits even further.
 Thorin wants to use his dragon shield so he gives the Sentinel Shield to Penny.
 We also make sure we get on our base layer of sunblock^Hanti-acid.
 Mynos gets the spare.
 Zorhanna will...
 Have to manage...